-The Office of Academic Support and Advising (OASA) offers advising, tutoring, advocacy, and counseling referrals, to meet individual student needs.
+The Office of Academic Support and Advising (OASA), also known as Academic Support and Professionalism (ASAP), offers advising, tutoring, advocacy, and counseling referrals, to meet individual student needs.
 The well qualified staff helps students develop skills and strategies to be successful in their higher education experience and life-long learning.
 The academic support staff works to monitor student progress and advises those in need of academic support.